grgbr/enbox/sphinx/main.rst

    # Command / program to execve(2)
    cmd = [ "/sbin/mydaemon", "--opt", "value" ]

+.. _sect-main-top_host:

 top-host
 ********

-Define a list of entries to create onto the host filesystem.
+Define a list of entries to create onto the |host| filesystem.
 This is usefull when it needs to be dynamically populated at runtime prior to running a command specified by `top-cmd`_.